TheCandidStartup/TheCandidStartup.github.io/_drafts/publish_api_documentation.md

 added 1 package, and audited 1029 packages in 2s
 ```

-Used to change title string displayed on left side of header to match the rest of the site.
-Also lets me add the CS favicon.
+I used it to change the title string displayed on the left side of the menu bar to match the rest of the site, and to add the Candid Startup favicon.

 ```json
 {